doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

 * P(c) - the prior probability of the class
 * P(x) - the prior probability of predictor.

-The Naive Bayes classifier is easy to implement and performs well even with a small training data set.
-It is one of the best fast solutions when it comes to predict the class of the data.
-[Scikit-learn](https://scikit-learn.org/stable/modules/naive_bayes.html) offers different algorithms for different type of problems.
+The Naive Bayes classifier is easy to implement and performs well, even with a small training data set.
+It is one of the best fast solutions when it comes to predicting the class of the data.
+[Scikit-learn](https://scikit-learn.org/stable/modules/naive_bayes.html) offers different algorithms for various types of problems.
 One of them is the **Gaussian Naive Bayes**.
-It is used when the features are continuous variables and it assumes that the features follow a Gaussian distribution.
-It is extremely easy to apply the open-source model on data, but a good analyst has to understand how the model is built, so that he can apply it on the appropriate data.
+It is used when the features are continuous variables, and it assumes that the features follow a Gaussian distribution.
+It is straightforward to apply the open-source model on data, but a good analyst has to understand how the model is built so that he can use it to the appropriate data.

 The best way to understand a model is to build one from scratch.
 All the following methods are defined in a `GaussianNBClassifier` class.
 Let's have some fun!
+#

 ### 1. Instantiate the class